A Beginner’s Guide to Renting Your First Apartment

 Moving On Up

 Bring lots of patience and positivity with you on moving day!
-It can be stressful and exhausting carrying everything in and then putting it all away, but giving yourself time and grace to get settled in is key.
+It can be stressful and exhausting carrying everything in and then putting it all away, but giving yourself time and grace to get settled in is essential.

 Renting your first apartment is such an amazing milestone, and that alone is cause for celebration!
 With tips from this beginner’s guide to renting under your belt, you’re ready to research, apply and prepare in the best manner possible.